 Then, the transition amplitude is given by

-where the tilde symbol means that the states are in the interaction picture.
-Since the Schrodinger picture coincides with the interaction picture at $t=0$, we have $|\tilde{i}\rangle =|i\rangle $.
-We assume that $\lambda$ is small, and will calculate the transition amplitude up to the second order of the perturbation theory.
+where the tilde symbol implies that the states are in the interaction picture.
+As the Schroedinger picture coincides with the interaction picture at $t=0$, we have $|\tilde{i}\rangle =|i\rangle $.
+We assume that $\lambda$ is small, and we calculate the transition amplitude up to the second order of the perturbation theory.